-Restricted cash:
+Restricted Cash:

-Our restricted cash balances were \$7.9 million and \$7.5 million as of December 31, 2016 and 2015, respectively, primarily consisting of letters of credit.
-Certain of the letters of credit require us to maintain restricted cash accounts in a similar amount, and are issued for the benefit of the landlords at our current office locations in Chicago, IL; Bensenville, IL and Broomfield, CO.
+Our restricted cash balances were \$7.4 million and \$7.9 million, respectively, as of December 31, 2017 and 2016 and primarily consist of letters of credit.
+Certain of the letters of credit require us to maintain restricted cash accounts in a similar amount, and are issued for the benefit of the landlords at our current office locations in Chicago, IL, Bensenville, IL and Broomfield, CO.